toofastdan117/Med_School_Cycle_Analyzer/README.md

 2. Create a "Schools" column with your school names (could be dummy names if you want to keep them anonymous).
 Make sure to name this column "Schools".
 3. Create other columns for all other application events.
 You can name these whatever you want.
 4. Enter dates for all recorded events.
 For schools that have ignored you, or events that you haven't heard of yet, leave these blank.
-5. Save the file and make sure that it is in ".xlsx" format.
+5. Save the file and make sure that it is in ".xlsx" or ".csv" format.
 Once this is done, it is ready to upload!

 ### Example of a formatted excel file used for input:
 ![](images/example_excel_doc_dark.png)